cynne844/r-cyclistic-bike-share-analysis/README.md

 ### Image 1: Total Rides by Rider Type
 ![Image 1](Image1.png)

-2. Annual Members are consistent, high-frequency users focused on short, reliable weekday commuting.
-While Casual Riders primarily use the service for extended weekend leisure, with their total ridership rapidly tripling from January to March, demonstrating a reliance on warm weather for recreational use.
+2. Annual Members are consistent high volume users focused on short reliable weekday commuting.
+While Casual Riders primarily use the service for extended weekend leisure, with their total ridership tripling from January to March, demonstrating a reliance on warm weather for recreational use.

 ### Image 2: Ridership Summary by Day of the Week and Rider Type
 ![Image 2](Image2.png)